Bobsled and Skeleton

 Veronica Day's start in skeleton was born from an inside joke with her roommate.
 While watching the 2010 Olympic Winter Games on television, they joked that they were going to try out for the bobsled team after graduating from college.

 While Day didn't become a bobsledder, she did find her way onto a skeleton sled in 2011.
-Since then, she's impressed the coaching staff with blistering start times and is one of the development program's up-and-coming athletes to watch.
+Since then, she's impressed the coaching staff with blistering start times.

 - 2013 National Championships - 8th in Lake Placid (3/13)